mghasemi/pyProximation/doc/collocation.rst

 -------------------------
 .. _ParamPlotExm:

-The ``Collocation`` class is also able to handel systems of equations.
+The ``Collocation`` class is also able to handle systems of equations.
 Consider the following system of partial differential equations:

 .. math::
 	\left\lbrace